izs3-Benjamin-Cogdell/FakeNewswithmodels/README.md

 ## Additional Data

-Before running our application, the two additional trained models not in this repository have to be downloaded.
+Before running our application, the two additional trained models not in this repository have to be downloaded (https://drive.google.com/drive/folders/12szEcqXtG7E1mAY_AG0aXYQVRlLiDhvW?usp=sharing).
+After downloading these files move both the all_three folder, and liar_dataset folder to the results folder.

 ## Using Our Models